-Keel laying ceremony of HTMS Krabi (551), worth THB2.8bn (approximately $79.2m), was held in August 2010 and the vessel was launched at Mahidol Adulyadej Naval Dockyard in November 2011.
-It was inducted into the RTN's service in August 2013 and has completed 1,000 days of operation at sea.
+The keel laying ceremony of HTMS Krabi (551), worth THB2.8bn (approximately $79.2m), was held in August 2010, and the vessel was launched at Mahidol Adulyadej Naval Dockyard in November 2011.
+It was inducted into the RTN’s service in August 2013 and has completed 1,000 days of operation at sea.

 In January 2016, BAE Systems received a contract from Bangkok Dock to provide design and engineering support for the second 90m offshore patrol vessel, which is estimated to cost THB5.5bn (approximately $155m).